Canteen

 Due to the fact this is a public kitchen, we cannot guarantee any food to be free of nuts, gluten, etcetera.
 Please ask at the till about any dietary requirements to make sure it’s suitable for you.
 Or, if you need to know in advance, contact Hugh via hugh@fromefoodnetwork.co.uk

 Children are welcome to come and eat too, provided they are accompanied and looked after by a responsible adult.
-There is a designated children’s zone in the corner of the dining hall (left as you come in).
+If they want to eat among themselves, there is a designated children’s table in the dining hall.

 Canteen is currently at proof-of-concept stage.
 We’d love to help set up a community restaurant in Frome permanently, but we need to fully understand what the community wants from it first – if indeed it wants it at all.

-Canteen’s next pop-ups are at Trinity Hall, Frome:
+Canteen’s next pop-up is at Trinity Hall, Frome:

 Future Shed is part of Edventure, an organisation supporting community entrepreneurship in Frome.